 For even better results, lightly spray the furniture with a solution of distilled white vinegar and water in the morning when you place it outside.

-Add distilled white vinegar to a spray bottle and spray the furniture thoroughly.
+Add distilled white vinegar to a spray bottle and spritz the furniture thoroughly.
 Leave it for an hour, then wipe the surface with a clean damp cloth.

-Fill a spray bottle with some cheap vodka (don’t waste the good stuff) and then apply it to the affected surface.
+Fill a spray bottle with cheap vodka (don’t waste the good stuff) and apply it to the affected surface.
 Leave for approximately 10 minutes, then scrub away the mold using a sponge.

-In a bucket, mix one cup of borax with a gallon of water.
+Mix one cup of borax with a gallon of water in a bucket.
 Apply the solution using a rag and scrub until the mold is gone.

 Next, wipe the furniture with a clean cloth to remove any excess solution.
-Then leave the furniture to dry, ideally in the sun.
+Leave the furniture to dry, ideally in the sun.
 Once the wood is completely dry, you can apply a few drops of linseed oil to a clean linen cloth and wipe the surface.

 Removing Mold from Wood Floors and Ceilings

-If you have surface mold on your wood floor or ceiling, your first step needs to be identifying the source of the mold.
-This means that you’ll need to look for any signs of water damage (such as leaks) that may have caused the mold.
+If you have surface mold on your wood floor or ceiling, your first step is to identify the mold’s source.
+This means you’ll need to look for any signs of water damage (such as leaks) that may have caused the mold.

 If the mold has penetrated the wood floor or ceiling, you can try using either hydrogen peroxide or a professional chemical solution.
 Apply to the affected wood and let the solution soak in for a few minutes, then use a hard bristle brush and scrub the mold.